edumserrano/csharp-functional/Docs/source/extensions.rst

 .. note:: keep in mind that:

-		  * The examples are focused on the Result monad but the same applies for the HtttpResult monad.
+		  * The examples are focused on the Result monad but the same applies for the HttpResult monad.
 		  * Although the examples shown are for the type Result<TValue,TError> the same concepts apply to the other variations of the Result monad.

 The available extensions are of the type: